City Guides

 Farpoint 55 (left) vs Farpoint 40 (right)

-Before we get started, we figured we’d do a quick rundown on the difference between the Osprey Farpoint 40 vs 55 in case you were debating between the two backpacks.
+Before I get started, I figured I’d do a quick rundown on the difference between the Osprey Farpoint 40 and the Farpoint 55.

-First of all, the Farpoint 55 is actually a 41L backpack with a detachable 14L daypack.
+First, the Farpoint 55 is actually a 41L backpack with a detachable 14L daypack.
 The Farpoint 40 is a 40L backpack (it doesn’t have a daypack).
-Therefore, both bags are very similar in overall size but they are different in a few areas.
+Therefore, both bags are very similar in overall size but there are a few differences.

 The Farpoint 40 is about four inches shorter than the Farpoint 55 (by the way, the Farpoint 55’s height is usually what makes it too large to be considered a true carry-on but the 40 should be fine).
-The Farpoint 40 is an inch wider than the Farpoint 55 so this helps make up for a bit of the lost space.
+The Farpoint 40 is an inch wider than the Farpoint 55 so this helps compensate for the lost space.

 The Farpoint 40 has a simple tech pocket/organizer in the front of the bag but the Farpoint 55 has its tech pocket built into the day pack.